-In line with the new regulation, we have launched functionality that facilities authentication challenges customers.
-To fully benefit from this new functionality, merchants might be required to update their Amazon Pay integration.
+In line with the second Payment Services Directive (PSD2), we have launched functionality that enables authentication challenges for buyers.
+To fully benefit from this functionality, you can be required to update your Amazon Pay integration.

-The checkout flow for the fallback option differs depending on the payment authorisation model a merchant uses.
-In general, merchants adopt one of two models – buyer present (synchronous) and buyer not present (asynchronous) authorisation.
+The fallback checkout flow differs depending on the payment authorisation model your Amazon Pay integration uses.
+In general, the Amazon Pay checkout uses one of two models – buyer present (synchronous authorisation) and buyer not present (asynchronous authorisation).

 Fallback flow for synchronous authorisations

-In the fallback flow for synchronous authorisation customers will have to click button before they’re forwarded to the page where they can complete verification.
+In the fallback flow for synchronous authorisation buyers will have to click an additional button before they’re forwarded to the page where they can complete verification.